NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 {{ sample.ngi_id }} | {{ sample.customer_name }} | `{{ sample.total_reads }}` | {{ sample.qscore }} {% if project.ordered_reads %} | {{ sample.seq_status }} {% endif %}
 {% endfor %}

+The table is also saved as parseable tab-separated text [file]({{ project.ngi_name }}_sample_info.txt) for convenience.
+Below you can find an explanation of the header column used in the table.
 {{ tables.sample_info }}
 {% endif %}